 Favorite Ferment: Honey Fermented Garlic

-Our Shop Assistant, Sabina Beachdell, is an avid learner, doer, and maker of all things DIY.
+Our Shop Fermentation Maven, Sabina Beachdell, is an avid learner, doer, and maker of all things DIY.
 Prior to working at Preserved, Sabina spent 4 years touring in a band with minimal kitchen access.
 After reading Sandor Katz's Wild Fermentation on the road, she began day dreaming about having the space to brew her own kombucha and create other tasty ferments.
 She now has a dedicated "fermentation station" with a rotation of fermenting veggies, kombucha, sourdough, miso, herbal bitters, homemade sodas, and more from her time with Preserved.

 Sabina's inspired by California sustainability, our year-round access to fresh local produce and the genuine passion of fellow preservers and DIYers.